ec363/coding_resources/README.md

 ### Markdown

 Text writing/editing designed to be flexible and adopted by many platforms (eg GitHub), convertible, and easily readable.
 More flexible than Word, simpler to learn than HTML or LaTeX.
+Useful for annotating code, as code can be inserted within markdown documents (eg "R markdown"/Rmd type of markdown documents).
+GitHub renders .md files but not .Rmd files.

 * Markdown reference https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet
 * GitHub flavor markdown https://help.github.com/en/articles/basic-writing-and-formatting-syntax